 Liverworts, hornworts, and mosses are the examples of bryophytes.
 These are non-vascular plants i.e. do not contain xylem and phloem tissues.
 Spikemosses, clubmosses, ferns, quillworts are the examples of pteridophytes.
 They are termed as vascular plants as they contain xylem and phloem tissues.

 Generally, the plant can be divided into four parts which are roots, stems, leaf and flowers.
-On these basis plant kingdom is classified into two categories which are Non-flowering plants and Flowering plants.
+On the ground of such information plant kingdom is classified into two categories which are Non-flowering plants and Flowering plants.
 As plants which do not produce flowers are called as non-flowering plants, which are further classified as mosses and ferns.

 Mosses or bryophytes are simplest plants having no true roots, rhizoids for anchorage and grow in the damp terrestrial land.
 Ferns are pteridophytes which a have leaf (finely divided into small parts), proper roots and underground stems.
 They grow in damp and shady places.